tripal/tripal_elasticsearch/README.md

 Next, build the search block for the indexed table
 * Go to __sitename.org/admin/config/search/elastic_search/search_block_builder__
 * Select a table from the dropdown.
-All these tables are indexed tables
+All the tables listed have been successfully indexed
 * Select fields that you want to give users searching access
 * Enter a unique name for this block.
 The block name can only contain letters and numbers, starting with letters

-All search blocks will be displayed on the `/elastic_search` page
+All search blocks will be displayed on the `/elastic_search` page.

 ## Example - Organism Search:
 Building a customized organism search block.